image-charts/documentation/docs/qr-codes.md

     * M - Allows recovery of up to 15% data loss
     * Q - Allows recovery of up to 25% data loss
     * H - Allows recovery of up to 30% data loss
 * *margin* - The width of the white border around the data portion of the code.
 This is in rows, not in pixels.
-The default value is 4.
+The default value is 4 for any QRcode less than 140px or it will be 10.